triberraar/midas-comment/README.md

 	password: midas

 ## Tools
 The software is developed using Eclipse.
 Maven is used for the java build and Bower is used to manage the front-end dependencies.
+Grunt and npm are used for the front end tests.

 The code is continually build upon push (to all branches), in codeship and hosted on github.
 Git flow was used.